Editor's choice: Experian Credit Report

 The more you know about your credit score, the better.
 It can empower you to enter into big financial decisions with confidence.

-Access to your credit score shouldn’t require signing up for a service.
 Credit card companies like Discover and Capital One offer free access to credit scores for everyone, even if you’re not a customer.

 If you swipe or dip with another credit card provider, chances are they too offer access to your score.

-Keep track of your financial history on the go with free apps, and check in monthly to stay on top of changes to your score.
+Keep track of your financial history on the go with free apps, and check in monthly to stay on top of changes to your credit score.